February 3, 2026

 Marcus, the veteran we mentioned earlier, used reAlpha Mortgage to purchase a $400,000 home with:

-When buying a home, don't leave money on the table. reAlpha offers a powerful buyer rebate of up to 75% of the agent's commission — helping veterans boost their purchase power and cut out-of-pocket costs.
+When buying a home, don't leave money on the table. reAlpha offers a powerful buyer rebate on the agent’s commission, helping veterans boost their purchasing power and reduce out-of-pocket costs.

 Why reAlpha?